MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 1/Examples/Loops.md

 # Loops

 Just like any other languages, Python has a way to loop certain code.
-Here is a detailed example that shows how the code works;
+Here are some detailed examples that shows how the code works

+### For (each) loop

 ```python
 # An array in python that contains 3 elements